kfsm/pipe/README.md

 ## Inspiration

 The actor model is often criticized by amount of boilerplate code to define actor; by absence of actor's composition formalism.
-Despite the fact that Erlang's Actor model outperforms a similar concepts from multiple dimensions, developers experience similar issue.
+Despite the fact that Erlang's Actor model outperforms a similar concepts and implementation from multiple dimensions, developers experience similar issue.
 This library provides an alternative to `gen_fsm` and `gen_server` behaviors.
 It defines a simplified interface for finite state machine (FSM) implementation.
 Additionally, it simplifies a semantic of synchronous, asynchronous and out-of-bound messages processing.
 The library also implements primitives to chain these state machines for complex data processing pipelines.

 ## Getting started